gbmhunter/blog/content/electronics/communication-protocols/spi-communication-protocol/_index.md

 3        | 1                     | 1                  | Data sampled on rising edge and shifted out on falling edge.

 A common point of confusion is what clock phase (CPHA) means for data sampling/shifting for the different clock polarities.
 I have seen many sites and diagrams online which state that a clock phase of `0` means that data is sampled on the rising edge.

+The following diagram gives a graphical representation of the different CPOL and CPHA settings.
+Bits on the MOSI and MISO lines are always sampled half-way between the transitions.
+For CPHA=0 this means data is sampled on clock edges 1, 3, 5, e.t.c and for CPHA=1 data is sampled on clock edges 2, 4, 6, e.t.c.

+{{% img src="cpol-and-cpha-diagram.png" width="800px" caption="Diagram showing the different behaviours for different CPOL and CPHA settings." %}}

 The standard defines these different modes to allow for greater variability in the master and slave devices that can use SPI.